Thank you for your interest in Project Lifesaver Saskatoon.

 Cost for the Project Lifesaver Program

-Project Lifesaver Saskatoon does not want cost to be a limiting factor for persons concerned with the wellbeing of their loved one.
-Therefore, the equipment will be provided free of charge as long as Project Lifesaver Saskatoon has the funds to do so.
+Project Lifesaver Saskatoon does not want cost to be a limiting factor for persons concerned with the well-being of their loved one.
+Therefore, the equipment and services will be provided free of charge as long as Project Lifesaver Saskatoon has the funds to do so.